ghovax/ghovax.github.io/posts/math-library-haskell/index.md

   _ -> expr
 ```

 For compound expressions, recursively substitute in subexpressions.
 For variables, check if they match the target.
 For constants, do nothing.
-Substitution is name-based: if we're substituting $x \rightarrow 5$, we only replace variables named "x".
+Substitution is name-based: if we're substituting $x \rightarrow 5$, we only replace variables named "$x$".

 # Simplification and Derivatives